 To find out more about delivering water for the environment including who the delivery agencies are and the structures used to deliver water, visit the Murray–Darling Basin Authority website.

 Water sharing plans

-In NSW the water sharing plans set out planned environmental flow rules and other provisions for planned environmental water.
-These rules vary between valleys in the regulated and unregulated rivers and between groundwater sources, based on the most important objectives for water source.
+In NSW the water sharing plans set out planned environmental flow rules and contain other provisions for the protection and management of planned environmental water.
+These rules vary between valleys, and according to whether they are regulated or unregulated rivers or groundwater sources and focus on the objectives that are most important for each water source.

 The planned environmental flow rules in the water sharing plans are designed to:

-- limit extraction to protect the major share of water for the environment
+- limit extraction to protect a share of water for the environment

 - replicate natural flow patterns or events to provide water when and where it will meet environmental needs.

 The planned environmental flow rules are based on the broad river flow objectives.
 They set out 12 aspects of flow considered critical for the protection or restoration of river health, ecology and biodiversity.

 Each water sharing plan also includes specific rules for the operation of water access licences.
 These rules apply to all licence holders, including environmental water holders, and include how allocations are made, extraction limits, water allocation account management rules (for example, carryover and take limits), conditions governing water extraction and trade rules.
 View more information on Water Sharing Plans

 The Murray–Darling Basin is the catchment for the Murray River, Darling River and all their tributaries.
 It covers most of inland NSW and extends from Queensland through to South Australia.